-- 2. In the Tool Properties view, click the Snap to Contour 🕋 button. - 3.
+- 1. In the Tools toolbar, select the Contour Editor >> tool or press Alt + Q. - 2.
+In the Tool Properties view, click the Snap to Contour and button. - 3.
 In the Camera or Drawing view, click on an anchor point you want to snap to the other shape, drag it on top of the contour line area and release it.